CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>User Defined Alarm Time (HH : MM : SS)</summary>

-Field to select the exact time for the system to turn on.
+Select the exact time for the system to turn on.

 Possible options:

 1.	**N/A** – Default